 Kansas City Foot and Ankle and The Heel Pain Center

 South: 1010 Carondelet Dr, Suite 301, Kansas City, MO 64114

 North: 9501 N Oak Trafficway, Suite 200, Kansas City, MO 64155

 East: 3600 Ralph Powell Rd, Suite D, Lee’s Summit, MO 64064

-Kansas City foot and ankle specialists Dr. Mark Green, Dr. Stephanie Jameson, Dr. Ross Bartley, Dr. Daniel Hanon, and Dr. Corey Bess offer sports podiatry, diabetic foot care, and treatment and surgery of all foot and ankle problems to residents of the Kansas City Metro and surrounding areas.
+Kansas City foot and ankle specialists Dr. Mark Green, Dr. Stephanie Jameson, Dr. Daniel Hanon, Dr. Corey Bess, and Dr. Ethan Knowlton offer sports podiatry, diabetic foot care, and treatment and surgery of all foot and ankle problems to residents of the Kansas City Metro and surrounding areas.